JackeyHua-SJTU/6.828/node.md

 After that, we get every page's pte via `walk()`, and check whether it is accessed.
 If accessed, set the corresponding bit in the mask, and then clears the access bit.

 Finally, write the mask back via `copyout()`.

+## MISC
+When we allocate a process, actually only `trampoline, trapframe` are really mapped, others left blank.

+Question: How to understand vm.c:87 use pagetable as a virtual address?
+How C (as a running process) has access to physical address, given that instructions can only use virtual address?